LuisHRF/Telco_Case/README.md

 )
 ```

-## Analysis and Dataviz using Power BI
+## Analysis

 From this moment on, once the table is clean and I have verified that it is functional, I began to create visualizations of the most notable data for analysis.

 The first thing is to create some new variables that I think are important in order to perform the analysis and share the data:

-> 1. A range of ages:
+> 1. A range of ages: This will help me group clients in a cleaner way.
+Also, my "boss" (Sebastián) talked about age ranges, so it is a way to start working with data that superiors need.

 ```sql
 CREATE OR REPLACE TABLE `lost-clients-portfolio.data_telco.table_general`AS (